 Figure 2.7 - API Design Canvas

-It consists of several components:
+The API Design Canvas consists of several components.
+Let us learn more about these:

-API Name Branch: It is the same title which you’ve entered previously.
+API Name and Branch: It is the same title which you’ve entered previously.
 You can also click on the down arrow and create a different branch if you wish to implement a branching strategy for RAML.
 By default, it’s the master branch.

 Editor: It’s the space where you can edit the root file and enter the elements of APIs like the root, security, methods, endpoints.
-You can also edit other file fragments like example.raml datatype.raml here.
+You can also edit other file fragments like example.raml and datatype.raml = here.

 Suggestion palette: It gives you suggestions about various elements during your API design.

-Documentation: You can see all the information related to a particular endpoint in this section.
+Documentation: You can see all the information related to a particular endpoint in the Documentation section.
 You can also mock an endpoint from this section.

-Files: You can access all the newly created or imported files in this section.
+Files: You can access all the newly created or imported files in the Files section.

-Dependency: In this section, you can import preexisting APIs or fragments from the Exchange.
+Dependency: In this section, you can import pre-existing APIs or fragments from the Exchange.
 The imported dependency will be eventually visible in the Files section.

 Create Files/Folders: You can create a new file or a folder to reorganize your API in smaller reusable fragments.

-Publish: Once your API is designed and validated you can publish it to the Exchange.
+Publish: Once your API is designed and validated, you can publish it to the Exchange using the Publish button.

 Settings: You can change your Import pre-existing APIs, you can also import APIs/fragments from Exchange, download your API as a zip file and share with external collaborators or rename/duplicate/delete the API (see Figure 2.8).